 The region is divided into 19 dispatch zones for the purpose of administering active-demand-resources.
 The zones, which are groups of pricing nodes, allow for a more granular aggregation of active demand resources at the locations and quantities needed to address potential system problems.
-The Dispatch Zone Determination tool can be used to find the dispatch zone for particular demand resources.

 For ISO studies of the New England transmission system, the region is subdivided into key study areas for practical work management reasons or for focus on a particular technical issue.
 The ISO regularly conducts needs assessments and other assessments in these key study areas pursuant to the Open Access Transmission Tariff (Section II of the ISO Tariff).
 The assessments and studies involve stakeholder review and input, primarily by the Planning Advisory Committee, and form the foundation for the Regional System Plan.